NewsLocal News

 Posted

-KANSAS CITY, Mo. — A Kansas Highway Patrol trooper and three Osage County, Kansas deputies are recovering after suffering non-life threatening injuries from a shooting that stemmed from a domestic violence situation.
+KANSAS CITY, Mo. — A Kansas Highway Patrol trooper and three Osage County, Kansas, deputies are recovering after suffering non-life-threatening injuries from a shooting that stemmed from a domestic violence situation.

-This outlines the dangers of domestic violence, not only for the people living in these situations but those responding to them.
+The incident outlines the dangers of domestic violence, not only for the people living in these situations but those responding to them.

-He sat down with KSHB reporter Megan Abundis in October to talk about the dangers officers face when they respond to domestic situations.
+He sat down with KSHB 41 reporter Megan Abundis in October to talk about the dangers officers face when they respond to domestic situations.

-This was a part of Abundis' coverage of domestic violence as she looked at the issue from the eyes of law enforcement, victims, past offenders and the judicial system.
+Their talk was a part of Abundis' coverage of domestic violence as she looked at the issue from the eyes of law enforcement, victims, past offenders and the judicial system.

 Domestic Violence Special.png